Philippe Marini

 From September 1992, Senator Marini was an influential senator, focusing on many issues related to banking and international finance.
 Marini holds a law degree, and is considered an expert on French and international financial matters.
 Prior to public service as an elected leader in France, Senator Marini was a professor at several universities.
-A long-term member of UMP, Marini has been an active participant in preparing the economic reform plan of a fellow UMP member, French President Nicolas Sarkozy.
+A long-term member of UMP, Marini has been an active participant in preparing the economic reform plan of a fellow UMP member, President of France Nicolas Sarkozy.